Find out about research centres, groups and clusters at Sheffield University Management School

 The Institute of Work Psychology (IWP): After formal incorporation into Sheffield University Management School in 2008, this previously separate internationally renowned institute undertakes research on human behaviour, cognition and emotions in diverse work contexts.

-Its highly-acclaimed academics also teach our prestigious MSc Occupational Psychology.
+Its highly-acclaimed academics also teach our prestigious MSc Occupational Psychology programme.
 The aim of the IWP's research programme is to combine scientific quality with practical relevance; in scientific terms the emphasis is on developing and testing theory about the effects of work on employee well-being and performance, and doing so by using rigorous quantitative and qualitative methods, with particular emphasis being placed on the use of longitudinal and change studies.

 IWP also advances knowledge on themes such as bullying, sexism and diversity in the workplace.